 North Clackamas Parks & Recreation District (NCPRD) is a service district of Clackamas County dedicated to providing exceptional parks and recreation programs, facilities and services.
 Voters approved the formation of the District in 1990 because they saw the need for greater parks and recreation services in the north end of the county.
 The District – which serves more than 105,000 residents in a 27-square mile area – includes the city of Milwaukie and a large area of unincorporated Clackamas County.

 NCPRD offers 32 parks, many acres of natural areas and sensitive habitat, and a network of trails including the 6-mile Trolley Trail.
-Additionally, NCPRD operates facilities throughout the District, including North Clackamas Aquatic Park, Milwaukie Center, Hood View Park and the Concord Property.
+Additionally, NCPRD offers a wide range of programs, services and events, and operates several recreational facilities such as the North Clackamas Aquatic Park, Milwaukie Center and the Concord Property.

 To enrich community vitality and promote healthy living through parks and recreation.

 Enhancing and connecting your community by providing exceptional parks and recreation opportunities for all.

 Click on the map to enlarge it.
 Are you in the district?
 Find out here.